philipwalton/blog/_articles/web-components-and-the-future-of-modular-css.md

 <alert type="info">...</alert>
 ```

 The wrapper element in the alert body, the close button, and the alert icon.
 These are all just implementation details.
-Implantation details that should be interchangeable for another style of alert should you desire.
+Implementation details that should be interchangeable for another style of alert should you desire.

 If we're really separating content from presentation, we need a way to define not only our presentational styles, but our presentational markup as well.